m414rkie/Phage-to-Shark/README.md

 # Phage to Shark
 ## Code Map

-A listing of files and the subroutines/functions contained within. \
+A listing of files and the subroutines/functions contained within the Phage to Shark code.

 Code written by: Jon Parsons \
 Primary investigators: Dr. P. Katira \